 The Icelandic Collection is a unique find among Canadian university libraries.
 With nearly 27,000 volumes, it is the largest collection of Icelandic materials in Canada and the second largest in North America.

-Philanthropic support impacts the lives of our students in meaningful ways and fuels research that shapes our province and world.
-Last year, the generosity of our donors generated a total of 59 new awards, including 36 new scholarships, prizes or fellowships, and 23 bursaries.
+Philanthropic support affects the lives of our students in meaningful ways and fuels research that shapes our province and world.
+Last year, the generosity of our donors resulted in in 80 new awards, including more than 50 scholarships, prizes, travel awards or fellowships and 25 bursaries.